Disc-ID/discid.org/docs/index.md

 ---

 ## The Goal
 The Disc ID Project has a primary goal of developing standards for recording data about a disc golf disc onto a Near Field Communication (NFC) tag on the disc.
 We are unaware of any existing standards and are working to align efforts around a single, open source standard.
-Hopefully this will avoid the confusion and ineffeciency that comes with too many standards, so succinctly explained by [this XKCD comic](https://xkcd.com/927/){ target=_blank }.
+Hopefully this will avoid the confusion and ineffeciency that comes with too many standards, so succinctly explained by [this XKCD comic](https://xkcd.com/927/).

 Although there are many interesting use cases for these tags being attached to the outside of a disc, the specification will take into consideration potential limitations and costs related to embedding the tags directly into the disc in the future by manufacturers.